Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Legal Framework for Arbitration in Pennsylvania

 Pennsylvania law strongly supports arbitration, including provisions that uphold the enforceability of arbitration agreements in real estate matters.
 Under the Pennsylvania Uniform Arbitration Act, parties to a dispute can agree in advance to submit future disagreements to arbitration.
 Courts in Pennsylvania generally give deference to arbitration agreements, provided they are entered into voluntarily and with mutual understanding.
-This legal backdrop ensures that arbitration remains a reliable and enforceable method for resolving real estate disputes within the state, including in small communities such as Endeavor.
+This legal backdrop ensures that arbitration remains a reliable and enforceable method for resolving real estate disputes within the state, including local businessesmmunities such as Endeavor.

 Common Types of Real Estate Disputes in Endeavor